javatlacati/swiplwebtut/webspanish.md

                        ])).
 ----

-There is an implied html_receive(head) in reply_html_page.
+Existe an implied html_receive(head) in reply_html_page.
 This is very useful for sending random things to the head.

 A common situation is dealing with ugly hacks to get around IE borkedness.
 Here's a mess I needed for a Leaflet map: